CryptoManufaktur-io/arbitrum-docker/README.md

 # Overview

-docker compose for Arbitrum Nitro
+Docker Compose for Arbitrum Nitro

 Copy `default.env` to `.env`, adjust values for the right network.